binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter3.md

     apt-get install -y virtualbox-guest-x11
     reboot

 In Kali 2016.1 (Sana) the default user is no longer root.
 If your installing, make sure you use a decent password, not a dictionary word or similar.
 It is generally a good idea to use a mix of upper case, lower case characters, numbers and special characters, and of a decent length.
 You will get the option to set your password and create a root user, or just use sudo during the install.
-If you want to change password later, at the terminal, enter: `passwd` and follow the prompts.
+If you want to change the password later, at the terminal, enter: `passwd` and follow the prompts.
 Many of the commands used in this book will require root privileges.
 Prefixing with `sudo` will elevate your privileges to those of root.

-I usually set-up the `/etc/network/interfaces` file here for the host-only adapter, as we will need this working for the Process and Practises chapter at a minimum, again this is partly discussed in the [NodeGoat Set-up on your local machine](#process-agile-development-and-practices-security-regression-testing-nodegoat-set-up-on-your-local-machine) section in the Process and Practises chapter.
+I usually set-up the `/etc/network/interfaces` file here for the host-only adapter, we will need this working for the Process and Practises chapter at a minimum, again this is partly discussed in the [NodeGoat Set-up on your local machine](#process-agile-development-and-practices-security-regression-testing-nodegoat-set-up-on-your-local-machine) section in the Process and Practises chapter.
 Backup your `/etc/network/interfaces` before making changes, and add the following to the bottom of the interfaces:

 {linenos=off}
     #Host-only adapter